moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Object Payload: An opaque payload intended for the consumer and SHOULD NOT be processed by a relay.

-### Object Message Formats
+### Object Header Formats

 Objects are delivered in unidirectional streams.
 Each object is preceded by a header that contains metadata about the object.
-The format of this header depednds on the forwarding preference for the track, as communicated by the SUBSCRIBE_OK message {{message-subscribe-ok}}.
+The format of this header depends on the forwarding preference for the track, as communicated by the SUBSCRIBE_OK message ({{message-subscribe-ok}}).

 The first bytes of every unidirectional stream encode the subscribe ID, which refers to a SUBSCRIBE_OK that contains parsing instructions.
-Note that if a streams arrives for a subscribe_id for which a SUBSCRIBE_OK has not arrived, the receiver ought to buffer objects for that stream until it receives the SUBSCRIBE_OK.
+If a stream arrives for a subscribe_id for which a SUBSCRIBE_OK has not arrived, the receiver SHOULD buffer objects for that stream until it receives the SUBSCRIBE_OK.
 Due to resource constraints, the receiver could opt to send STOP_SENDING for the stream instead.

 **Object or Prefer Datagram Forwarding Preference**